TheNapis/theVirtualThings/README.md

 Exemple : vm-create -h

-_The help page is not implemented in find_free_port._
+_The help page is not implemented for find_free_port as it's not meant to use normaly_

-How can i access a VM virtual screen
+How can i access a VM virtual screen : use TigerVNC or another VNC Client and the address is localhost:{your exposed port 5900,5901,...}

+Your exposed VNC port : map[5900/tcp:[{0.0.0.0 **5901**}]] is 5901 in that situation

+### For WSL : Fedora is strongly recomended

+You need to install a file manager like thunar or dolphin and a terminal emulator like xfce4-terminal or konsole